Accuity/rspec-puppet-utils/README.md

 ### HieraData::Validator

-The motivation behind this is to quickly check that your hiera data files are syntactiaclly correct without having to run all of the possible combinations of your hiera hierachy.
+The motivation behind this is to quickly check that your hiera data files have no syntax errors without having to run all of the possible combinations of your hiera hierarchy.
 At the moment this only supports yaml, but other file types can be added easily.

 ```ruby
 require 'spec_helper'